MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/breadcrumbs.md

   state:  |
     The current page link is indicated when focused
   group:  |
-    Is discoverable with screenreader shortcuts as a navigation landmark
+    Is discoverable with screen reader shortcuts as a navigation landmark

 gherkin-keyboard:
   - when:  |